studerw/activiti-rest-undertow/README.md

 it will use an embedded H2 Database.

 To build the application:

 `mvn clean install`

 To run the application:

 `mvn exec:java`

-To rest the rest API, use Curl:
+To use the rest API, use Curl:

 `curl http://localhost:8080/myapp/service/repository/process-definitions`